Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Dismissal is seldom an immediate option and work rules often include a suspension period (eg, from three to six months) during which the employee need not perform his or her duties, but maintains a contractual relationship with the employer.
 If the employee recovers during this period and can return to work, he or she will be reinstated.
 If the employee does not recover within this period, the employer can give notice of termination.
 Various rules can be adopted in this respect and the duration and reasons for suspension will vary.

 What is the position in relation to harassment?

-Under the Employment Contract Law and the Labour Safety and Health Law, employers must provide a safe and proper working environment.
+Under the Employment Contract Law and the Industrial Safety and Health Law, employers must provide a safe and proper working environment.
 Sexual harassment and power harassment claims can have severe consequences for employers.
 Claims can be made based on:

 - breaches of the Law on Securing Equal Opportunity and Treatment between Men and Women in Employment;

 - breaches of employment contracts; and

 - criminal penalties or claims under the Workmen’s Accident Compensation Law.